 If the vestibular apparatus is damaged, people may feel as if they or their surroundings are spinning (vertigo) or have problems with balance.

 Sometimes, fluid from around the brain and spinal cord (cerebrospinal fluid) leaks from the brain through the fracture and appears as clear fluid draining from the ear or nose.
 Leakage of this fluid indicates that the brain is exposed to possibly serious infection from bacteria in the ear canal.

 Doctors also may test the person's hearing and whether the face is paralyzed.
-If problems are found, further testing is usually done, such as detailed hearing testing by an audiologist or electrodiagnostic testing (see see Tests for Brain, Spinal Cord, and Nerve Disorders : Electromyography and Nerve Conduction Studies) of the nerve responsible for controlling facial movement.
+If problems are found, further testing is usually done, such as detailed hearing testing Nerve conduction studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more by an audiologist or electrodiagnostic testing of the nerve responsible for controlling facial movement.

 Treatment is necessary only if the fracture causes problems.

 If facial paralysis is immediate and severe, surgery may be needed.
 If paralysis is mild or delayed, a corticosteroid drug given by mouth is typically prescribed.

 Treatment of hearing loss